 Linear views.
 Views of specific landmarks currently enjoyed through narrow gaps between buildings or landscape, identified within the London Plan or the Council's Conservation Area Proposals Statements or other adopted documents.
 Listed Building.
 Is a building or structure which is considered to be of 'special architectural or historic interest'.
-The definition of 'listed building' is fairly wide and the term 'building' may include a wide range of structures including bridges, milestones and follies.
+The definition of 'listed building' is fairly wide and the term 'building' may include a wide range of structures including bridges, milestones, post boxes and monuments within cemeteries.